bwash15/infinite-scroll-of-two-data-objects/base-infinite-swapi/README.md

-# Infinite SWAPI
+# Infinite Scroll with Star Wars API

-### A project to demonstrate React Query useInfiniteQuery, for the Udemy course "React Query: Server State Management for React"
+### A project to demonstrate React Query useInfiniteQuery, tutorial from the Udemy course "React Query: Server State Management for React"

 ## Installation